flatheadmill/homeport/diary.md

 mount_smbfs //alan@10.0.0.6/alan ./mntpoint
 ```

+If you get "File exists" errors use `df` to see if the share is already mounted
+and unmount it.
+Use `smbutil` to browse.

 This shares from inside the container.
 The objective would be to share the
 Homeport home directory volume.